 Have you been feeling stressed out, tired and anxious lately?
-If so, you’re not alone.
-The stress of the pandemic has affected all of us in various ways.
+If so, you’re not alone!
 The good news is you can get some relief by stepping outside and spending time in nature.

 Research shows that the great outdoors is wonderful for your health.
 Observing trees, plants, bodies of water, wildlife and birds can have a calming effect on your body, mind and spirit.
 Time in nature also gives you a chance to disconnect from your devices and reconnect to something greater than yourself.
 Here are just a few of nature’s powerful mental and physical health benefits.